-Get ready for the 4th semi-annual #smkmeetup
+Get ready for another #smkmeetup

 Living Computers: Museum + Labs

 * If you RSVP and bring a keyboard, the museum will admit you for free because you are an "exhibitor" of keyboards at the museum for the day.
 This event is public, so anyone can attend without an RSVP.
 But without an RSVP and keyboard, museum entry fee or museum membership will be required.

 The Living Computer Museum has limited parking available in their parking lot.
 Street parking should be free.
 There are plenty of paid parking options as well.Show me parking options